Model

 - class pyepo.model.grb.tspDFJModel(num_nodes)

-This class is optimization model for traveling salesman problem based on Danzig–Fulkerson–Johnson (DFJ) formulation and constraint generation.
+This class is an optimization model for the traveling salesman problem based on Danzig–Fulkerson–Johnson (DFJ) formulation and constraint generation.

 - _model